 I used to know everything!
 (Me and the Dunning-Kruger Effect)

 I have a confession.
 I used to know everything about nutrition.
 I was an expert.
+I was a victim of the Dunning-Kruger Effect.
 See, I was a chubby kid—not obese—but carrying enough extra weight where I was teased and picked last for teams in gym class.

 The summer before ninth grade I lost weight and although my weight yo-yoed over the years, I never lost my fascination with nutrition.
 I devoured every article on nutrition, read books, had subscriptions to every health magazine, and jumped on every trend or fad that happened along.